mrjayasoorya/hackthebox/modules/gettingStarted.md

 ### **Using Vim**

 Vim is a great text editor that can be used for writing code or editing text files on Linux systems.
 One of the great benefits of using Vim is that it relies entirely on the keyboard, so you do not have to use the mouse, which (once we get the hold of it) will significantly increase your productivity and efficiency in writing/editing code.
 We usually find Vim or Vi installed on compromised Linux systems, so learning how to use it allows us to edit files even on remote systems.
 Vim also has many other features, like extensions and plugins, which can significantly extend its usage and make for a great code editor.
 Let's see some of the basics of Vim.
 To open a file with Vim, we can add the file name after it:

+## **<u>Service Scanning</u>**

+### Nmap

+Let us start with the most basic scan.
+Suppose that we want to perform a basic scan against a target residing at 10.129.42.253.
+To do this we should type nmap 10.129.42.253 and hit return.
+We see that the Nmap scan was completed very quickly.
+This is because if we don't specify any additional options, Nmap will only scan the 1,000 most common ports by default.
+The scan output reveals that ports 21, 22, 80, 139, and 445 are available.

+## **<u>Attacking Network Services</u>**

+## FTP
+FTP will also comes under this, detailed explaniation given [here](#ftp_section)

+## Banner Grabbing

+As previously discussed, banner grabbing is a useful technique to fingerprint a service quickly.
+Often a service will look to identify itself by displaying a banner once a connection is initiated.
+Nmap will attempt to grab the banners if the syntax nmap -sV --script=banner <target> is specified.
+We can also attempt this manually using Netcat.
+Let us take another example, using the nc version of Netcat:

+### Shares

+SMB allows users and administrators to share folders and make them accessible remotely by other users.
+Often these shares have files in them that contain sensitive information such as passwords.
+A tool that can enumerate and interact with SMB shares is smbclient.
+The -L flag specifies that we want to retrieve a list of available shares on the remote host, while -N suppresses the password prompt.

+### SNMP

+SNMP Community strings provide information and statistics about a router or device, helping us gain access to it.
+The manufacturer default community strings of public and private are often unchanged.
+In SNMP versions 1 and 2c, access is controlled using a plaintext community string, and if we know the name, we can gain access to it.
+Encryption and authentication were only added in SNMP version 3.
+Much information can be gained from SNMP.
+Examination of process parameters might reveal credentials passed on the command line, which might be possible to reuse for other externally accessible services given the prevalence of password reuse in enterprise environments.
+Routing information, services bound to additional interfaces, and the version of installed software can also be revealed.